JulianSpagnuolo/FIt-SNE/README.md

 ```r
     devtools::install_github("JulianSpagnuolo/FIt-SNE")
 ```
-And you're good to go!
-Check out `examples/` for usage.
+Check the examples given in the function documentation for usage demonstrations.